The Five Stans of the Silk Road

 On the itinerary starting in Almaty and ending in Ashgabat: we only have one night in a yurt - at Darvaza in Turkmenistan.
 This itinerary runs later in the year when the weather can be too cold for yurt stays in Kyrgyzstan, so we stay in hotels or guesthouses instead and follow a different route.

-Almaty: Hotel Kazzhol Almaty
+Almaty: Uyut Hotel

 Worth knowing